Plaza de Neptuno

-One of the most extraordinary private collections of predominantly European art in the world, the Museo Thyssen-Bornemisza is a worthy member of Madrid’s ‘Golden Triangle’ of art.
-Where the Museo del Prado or Centro de Arte Reina Sofía enable you to study the body of work of a particular artist in depth, the Thyssen is the place to immerse yourself in a breathtaking breadth of artistic styles.
+The Thyssen is one of the most extraordinary private collections of predominantly European art in the world.
+Where the Prado or Reina Sofía enable you to study the body of work of a particular artist in depth, the Thyssen is the place to immerse yourself in a breathtaking breadth of artistic styles.
 Most of the big names are here, sometimes with just a single painting, but the Thyssen’s gift to Madrid and the art-loving public is to have them all under one roof.
-Its simple-to-follow floor plan also makes it one of the most easily navigable galleries in Madrid.
-Not surprisingly, it often ends up being many visitors’ favourite Madrid art gallery.

 The 2nd floor, which is home to medieval art, includes some real gems hidden among the mostly 13th- and 14th-century and predominantly Italian, German and Flemish religious paintings and triptychs.
-Unless you’ve a specialist’s eye, pause in room 5 where you’ll find one work by Italy’s Piero della Francesca (1410-92) and the instantly recognisable Portrait of King Henry VIII by Holbein the Younger (1497-1543), before continuing on to room 10 for the evocative 1586 Massacre of the Innocents by Lucas Van Valckenberch.
-Room 11 is dedicated to El Greco (with three pieces) and his Venetian contemporaries Tintoretto and Titian, while Caravaggio and the Spaniard José de Ribera dominate room 12.
-A single painting each by Murillo and Zurbarán add further Spanish flavour in the two rooms that follow, while the exceptionally rendered views of Venice by Canaletto (1697-1768) should on no account be missed.
+Unless you’ve got a specialist’s eye, pause in Room 5, where you’ll find one work by Italy’s Piero della Francesca (1410–92) and the instantly recognisable Portrait of King Henry VIII by Holbein the Younger (1497–1543), before continuing on to Room 10 for the evocative 1586 Massacre of the Innocents by Lucas Van Valckenberch.
+Room 11 is dedicated to El Greco (with three pieces) and his Venetian contemporaries Tintoretto and Titian, while Caravaggio and the Spaniard José de Ribera dominate Room 12.
+A single painting each by Murillo and Zurbarán add further Spanish flavour in the two rooms that follow, while the exceptionally rendered views of Venice by Canaletto (1697–1768) should on no account be missed.

 If all that sounds impressive, the 1st floor is where the Thyssen really shines.
-There’s a Gainsborough in room 28 and a Goya in room 31 but, if you’ve been skimming the surface of this at times overwhelming collection, room 32 is the place to linger over each and every painting.
+There’s a Gainsborough in Room 28 and a Goya in Room 31 but, if you’ve been skimming the surface of this overwhelming collection, Room 32 is the place to linger over each and every painting.
 The astonishing texture of Van Gogh’s Les Vessenots is a masterpiece, but the same could be said for Woman in Riding Habit by Manet, The Thaw at Véthueil by Monet, Renoir’s Woman with a Parasol in a Garden and Pissarro’s quintessentially Parisian Rue Saint-Honoré in the Afternoon .
-Room 33 is also something special with Cézanne, Gauguin, Toulouse-Lautrec and Degas, while the big names continue in room 34 (Picasso, Matisse and Modigliani), and 35 (Edvard Munch and Egon Schiele).
+Room 33 is also something special, with Cézanne, Gauguin, Toulouse-Lautrec and Degas, while the big names continue in Room 34 (Picasso, Matisse and Modigliani) and 35 (Edvard Munch and Egon Schiele).

-The baroness’ eye for quality is nowhere more evident than in the 1st floor’s extension (rooms I to P) where the names speak for themselves.
-Room K has works by Monet, Pissaro, Sorolla and Sisley, while room L is the domain of Gauguin (including his iconic Mata Mua ), Degas and Toulouse-Lautrec.
+In the 1st floor’s extension (Rooms I to P), the names speak for themselves.
+Room K has works by Monet, Pissaro, Sorolla and Sisley, while Room L is the domain of Gauguin (including his iconic Mata Mua ), Degas and Toulouse-Lautrec.
 Rooms M (Munch), N (Kandinsky), O (Matisse and Georges Braque) and P (Picasso, Matisse, Edward Hopper and Juan Gris) round out an outrageously rich journey through the masters.
 On your way to the stairs there’s Edward Hopper’s Hotel Room .